 I am proud that I finished and I have a great deal of admiration for anyone else that finishes.
 I enjoyed hiking alone with my own thoughts.
 I also enjoyed hiking with other people.
 I liked the social aspect of camping around other people.

+Going to town for resupply with friends was very special and fun.
+Our favorite pastime on the trail was to fantasize about what food we were going to eat when we got to town.
 I took more than five million steps, ate 400 Natures Valley protein bars, 300 Clif bars, 300 Snickers bars, 500 peanut butter and honey tortilla wraps and 100 dehydrated meals.
 I went through 4 pairs of shoes and 4 pairs of socks.

 I am amazed at how much wilderness there still is on the east coast.
 I will also be quick to correct anyone that scoffs at the Appalachian Mountains and doesn’t consider them real mountains.
 The hike requires 465,000 feet of elevation gain, the equivalent of climbing Mt Everest 16 times.